open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 - Auto-instrumentation using instrumentation libraries Tracing support for the gRPC, Redis, and HTTP libraries
 - Jaeger visualizations for distributed traces, forwarded by OpenTelemetry collector
-- Always on sampling (100% of telemetry is submitted) Synthetic load generation
+- Always on sampling (100% of telemetry is submitted) and synthetic load generation

 ### Current Architecture